nf-core/rnavar/docs/usage.md

 > **NB:** In case if you are providing a GTF and/or a BED file, please ensure that the chromosomes and contigs in the files are also present in the genome FASTA (and in the .dict) file.
 Otherwise `GATK BedToIntervalList` module is likely to fail if the chromosomes/contigs do not match with the reference genome data.

+### Recommendation when using very large genomes

+When the pipeline is used on very large genomes having chromosome size greater than 512Mb (e.g. Chromosome 1 of Monodelphis domestica has a size of 748055161bp), please make sure that `--bam_csi_index` parameter is provided in order to use coordinate sorted index (CSI) instead of standard binary alignment index (BAI).

+> **NB:** When `--bam_csi_index` is used, variant filtration step will be disabled as `GATK VariantFiltration` does not currently support CSI index for the input VCF.
+It may be incorporated in the future when newer GATK versions support CSI for VCF inputs.

 ## Alignment options

 The pipeline uses [STAR](https://github.com/alexdobin/STAR) to map the raw FastQ reads to the reference genome.
 STAR is fast but requires a lot of memory to run, typically around 38GB for the Human GRCh37 reference genome.